-During the three months ended March 31, 2013, as compared to the three months ended March 31, 2012, changes in foreign currency exchange rates decreased total company revenue by approximately \$1.9 million, due primarily to the strengthening of the U.S. dollar against the Japanese yen.
+During the three and nine months ended September 30, 2013, as compared to the same periods of the prior year, changes in foreign currency exchange rates decreased total company revenue by approximately \$2.2 million and \$6.9 million, respectively, due primarily to the strengthening of the U.S. dollar against the Japanese yen.

 Effects of Economic Conditions.
 Demand for many of our products and services has been negatively affected by economic conditions since mid-2008.
 In our CAG segment, we believe that low economic growth and relatively high unemployment have led to negative or cautious consumer sentiment, which has affected the number of patient visits to veterinary clinics.
 With regard to the U.S., based on data provided by a subset of our customers that use our practice management systems, we observed patient visits were flat to slightly down beginning in 2009.
 Beginning in the fourth quarter of 2011, we observed a slight improvement in the growth of patient visits, followed by further improvement during 2012 over the previous year periods.
-This improvement slowed in the first quarter of 2013.
+This improvement slowed during the first nine months of 2013.
 We believe that this data, though limited, provides a fair and meaningful representation of the trend in patient visit activity in the U.S. Economic conditions in certain European countries remain challenging, which we believe has a negative impact on our CAG segment in particular.

-We believe that the overall trend in patient visits since the beginning of the economic downturn has had a slightly negative impact on the growth rate of sales of rapid assay tests, instrument consumables and reference laboratory diagnostic and consulting services.
-In addition, we believe the rate of growth of sales of our instruments and digital radiography systems, which are larger capital purchases for veterinarians, has also been affected by continued caution among veterinarians regarding economic conditions.
+We believe that the overall trend in patient visits since the beginning of the economic downturn has had a slightly negative impact on the growth rate of sales of rapid assay tests, VetLab® instrument consumables and reference laboratory diagnostic and consulting services.
+In addition, we believe the rate of growth of sales of our VetLab instruments, digital radiography and practice management systems, which are larger capital purchases for veterinarians, has also been affected by continued caution among veterinarians regarding economic conditions.
 Weaker economic conditions since mid-2008 have also caused our customers to remain sensitive to the pricing of our products and services resulting in lower revenue growth due to limited price increases for certain products.